anoushkrit/AML/README.md

 # Stock Price Forecasting
-This repository is meant for the project material of the course "Applied Machine Learning" taught ny Prof. Madan Gopal.
+This repository is meant for the project material of the course **"Applied Machine Learning"** taught by **Prof. Madan Gopal.**

 ## S&P Close Prediction
 In this dataset, we had to predict the value of S&P Close based on 21 other features.

 ## Dataset

-Dataset included the Stock Prices from 1/4/1980 – 12/4/1992
+Dataset included the Stock Prices from `1/4/1980 – 12/4/1992`

 ## Data Pre-Processing

-The data was processed by normalising the data with the help of Z_Score.
-Z_score is the same as defined in Statistics.
+The data was processed by normalising the data with the help of `Z_Score`. `Z_score` is the same as defined in Statistics.

 ### Feature Analysis
 There are 21 features in our dataset.
-The stocks market parameters listed in the dataset are listed from 1/4/1980 – 12/4/1992.
-Feature to be predicted is S&P Close.
+The stocks market parameters listed in the dataset are listed from `1/4/1980 – 12/4/1992.` Feature to be predicted is S&P Close.
 There are total 679 examples given in the dataset (roughly 4 example per month).